marcoslin/angularAMD/README.md

 angularAMD  [![Build Status](https://travis-ci.org/marcoslin/angularAMD.png)](https://travis-ci.org/marcoslin/angularAMD)
 ==========
-angularAMD is an utility that facilitate the use of RequireJS in AngularJS supporting on-demand loading of 3rd party modules such as [angular-ui](git@github.com:marcoslin/bower-angularAMD.git).
+angularAMD is an utility that facilitate the use of RequireJS in AngularJS applications supporting on-demand loading of 3rd party modules such as [angular-ui](git@github.com:marcoslin/bower-angularAMD.git).

 Installation